kabairobert/av_jepa/examples/image_jepa/README.md

 ## Features

 - **Image-only training**: Training from unlabeled image data
-- **Representation learning**: Learns meaningful representations through self-supervised learning, avoids collapse using Variance-Covariance or LeJEPA (SIGReg) Regularization.
+- **Representation learning**: Learns meaningful representations through self-supervised learning, by learning to be invariant to image augmentations (crop, color augmentations, etc).
-- **Linear probing evaluation**: Evaluates learned representations using a linear classifier
+- **Linear probing evaluation**: Evaluates learned representations using a linear classifier.
+This is evaluated online, during training on a validation set.

 ## Architecture

 The Image JEPA consists of:
-- **Encoder**: ResNet5 backbone that processes individual images
+- **Encoder**: ResNet18/Transformer backbone that processes individual images
-- **Regularizer**: Variance-Covariance (VC) loss to prevent representation collapse
+- **Regularizer**: Variance-Covariance (VC) or LeJEPA loss to prevent representation collapse
-- **Predictor**: Simple reconstruction task for individual images
-- **Linear Probe**: Frozen encoder + linear classifier for evaluation
+- **Projector**: Learned MLP Projector (loss is computed on the projected subspace)

 ## Usage